Ochetellus glaber: Behaviour and ecology

 O. glaber is omnivorous, forming long trails on tree trunks to seek sweet substances such as honeydew and to hunt insects.
-The ant is both active during the day and night.
+The ant is active both in the day and night.
 Activity increases during the night or on overcast days, peaking during early mornings and late evening to early night.
 Nocturnal activity varies but is either minimal or non-existent.
 O. glaber consumes carcasses of dead birds, sea turtles, parrot fish, fruit fly pupae and diamondback moth larvae.
 It also has a preference for fat, grease, plants and seeds.
 Galleries of the Formosan subterranean termite (Coptotermes formosanus) are often invaded by O. glaber, although mortality rates are substantially higher when big-headed ants (Pheidole megacephala) invade termite galleries.

 The ant has developed associations with a range of organisms.
 Foraging workers often visit flowers for nectar, chiefly those of Pisonia, but also of Canavalia, Commicarpus, Ipomoea, Melanthera, Plumbago and Scaevola.
 O. glaber also associates with some insects, including the pineapple mealybug (Dysmicoccus brevipes) and aphids, which they import and tend with other bugs on domestic pot plants.
 O. glaber associates indirectly with Ananusia australis, an encyrtid parasitoid wasp.

-During the nuptial flight, a queen may mate with multiple males while the males will only mate with a single queen, making them monogynous.
-Sometimes, colonies proliferate by "budding" (also called "satelliting" or "fractionating") whereby a subset of the colony, including queens, workers and brood (eggs, larvae and pupae) leave the main colony for an alternative nest site.
+During the nuptial flight, a queen may mate with multiple males, while the males will mate with only the one queen, making them monogynous.
+Colonies sometimes proliferate by "budding" (also called "satelliting" or "fractionating"), where a subset of the colony, including queens, workers and brood (eggs, larvae and pupae), leave the main colony for an alternative nest site.

 Relationship with humans

 O. glaber is viewed as a pest.
 Although it does not sting, it bites and, when crushed, produces a strong odour.
 It enters human homes to gather food, tracking across ceilings, beams and joists and drops ant debris onto surfaces below.
 The ant can also quickly spread because of its high reproduction and dispersal potential.

 O. glaber is more potentially dangerous in some places than in others.
 The United States, and especially the state of California, prohibits the ant from entering lest it should disrupt the country's ecosystems.
 Its relationship with honeydew-producing insects and consumption of parasitoids could disrupt the biological control of certain pests, risking long-term ecological damage that could reduce biodiversity, disrupt natural communities, or change ecosystem processes.
 Therefore, the California Department of Food and Agriculture have intercepted the ant in nursery stock and fresh plants from Hawaii.
 California is especially vulnerable to O. glaber infestation because the state's climate resembles that of those regions where the ant already lives.
 Nonetheless, O. glaber is unlikely to lower crop yields, increase farming costs, degrade water supplies, or likely disrupt Californian agricultural commodity markets.

-In New Zealand, the ant is found in urban gardens and some homes.
+In New Zealand, the ant is often found in urban gardens and occasionally in houses.